-As time goes by, fewer and fewer of the Israelites are among God's ancestors.
-When God comes into the world, almost none of the Israelites will be among them but all will still be the children of Satan.

-140 2 Chronicles 36:5, 2 Kings 24:1.

-141 2 Chronicles 36:10.
+$^{139}$ As time goes by, fewer and fewer of the Israelites are among God's ancestors.
+When God comes into the world, almost none of the Israelites will be among them but all will still be the children of Satan. $^{140}$ 2 Chronicles 36:5-7, 2 Kings 24:1. $^{141}$ 2 Chronicles 36:10.

-ity in Babylon.142 He appointed a governor to rule for him in Jerusalem but one of King David's descendants assassinated him.143 Around the 2600 years ago, the Persians conquered the Babylonians.
-The captives in Babylon were allowed to return to Judah at that time144 but the Israelites were scattered.145 There was never another king in Jerusalem and never another governor.
+David's descendants assassinated him.
+Around 2600 years ago, the Persians conquered the Babylonians.
+The captives in Babylon were allowed to return to Judah at that time but the Israelites were scattered.
+There was never another king in Jerusalem and never another governor.
 Instead, a priestly class was over them.
 It is likely that the books of the prophets written during this time contain the word of the Lord mixed with the lies of the priests falsely using the phrase, "This is what the Lord says."
 As Satan had told Levi and Reuben from his deathbed, they were scattered but so were all of the other Israelite tribes and not for the reason he had said.

 The conclusion of the monarchy was that God sent some remnant of the nobility to become captives in Babylon while the remainder of the people were scattered.
 Many went into Egypt where God promised to destroy them.
 When the Israelites went into Babylon, they brought with them their scriptures in the form of the Books of Moses, the early histories, some of the Book of Isaiah, and other texts.
 Eventually, those books made it to ancient Greece.
-The Greek word biblios means little books and the origin of this word is found with the little books that the Israelites had brought with them into Babylon.
+The Greek word biblios means little books and the origin of this word is found within the little books that the Israelites had brought with them into Babylon.
 Today, the book of the Babylonian religion is called the Bible for this reason: it is based on the collection of the Israelites' biblios which came to Greece through Babylon.